sillyjohn/Testing/_portfolio/project4.md

   subtitle: Animation
   thumbnail: assets\p4_thumbnail.png
 ---
 A short one minute animation.
 For this project, I put in the a toon-shaded post-processing effect to give this animation more cartoony feel.
 The close up shot and match cut created an interesting tension between both chibis.
+[Link to google drive to watch the animation](https://drive.google.com/drive/folders/1VlYu0leoVx5v3QtotBA-5UMSfUW0a5b2?usp=sharing)

 {:.list-inline}
 - Date: March 2021